gposingway/bundlingways-emporium/README.md

 ## 📌 What is the Emporium?

-The Emporium gathers and organizes links to the best preset and shader collections, ensuring you always have access to the latest and greatest visual enhancements.
-No more endless searching—just hop in and discover!
+The Emporium gathers and organizes links to the best preset and shader collections.
+No more endless searching—just hop in and discover new gems!

 ## 🌍 Sources
-The EMporium is a compilation of resources from some of the most popular and reliable sources, including:
+The Emporium is a compilation of resources from some of the most popular sources, including:

 - **[Aetherlink](https://aetherlink.app/)** – A website designed to help you find mods for your favorite games.
 - **[Glamour Dresser](https://www.glamourdresser.com/)** – Find an archive of hair, body, clothing FFXIV mods and more at the Glamour Dresser.